 Estate Planning for Individuals in Charleston & Throughout South Carolina

-Charleston Estate Planning Attorney Trey Harrell and his team offer legal strategies involved in estate planning - including wills, revocable living trusts, irrevocable trusts, durable powers of attorney and health care documents.
+Charleston attorney Trey Harrell and his team offer legal strategies involved in estate planning – including wills, revocable living trusts, irrevocable trusts, durable powers of attorney and health care documents.

 Often new clients say that they do not have an estate plan but are surprised to learn that they actually do have a plan.
 In South Carolina, in the absence of legal planning otherwise, an individual’s estate will be distributed after death according to South Carolina’s laws of intestacy.
 Typically, this is not the plan you would have chosen.
 However, a properly drafted estate plan will replace the terms of the State’s estate plan with your own and allow for your hard-earned assets to be passed on according to your wishes.
 They actually do have a plan – one decided on by the State of South Carolina.

 Your Last Will and Testament

 Your last will and testament is only one part of your complete estate plan that Charleston attorney Trey Harrell and his team typically put together; however, it is a very important piece.
 In South Carolina, if someone dies without a will, they are said to have died “intestate” and our state laws will determine how and to whom their assets will be distributed.

 Important things to know about wills:

 - Your will has no legal authority until after death.
 So, a will does not help manage a person’s affairs when they are incapacitated, whether by illness or injury.
 In the event an individual becomes incapacitated…the handling of their healthcare and finances will be laid out in other pieces of their estate plan.
 The handling their healthcare and financial will be laid out in other pieces of your estate plan (most commonly with a Healthcare POA and/or a Durable POA).